csivitu/yaml-parser/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+The aim of this project is to write a C++ YAML Parser with :
+- No external dependencies, just C++11
+- Easy to follow documentation and examples
+-

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo`, `twitter_handle`, `email`